 How to Reach the Plateau

-These time and traffic restrictions are also in place for anyone visiting Prato Piazza in winter.
-It’s also worth noting that the maximum capacity at the Plätzwiese parking lot is 100 vehicles.
+Note: The maximum capacity at the Plätzwiese parking lot is 100 vehicles.
 Once it is filled up the road is closed to additional traffic.

 For the latest regulations, as well as reserving parking spaces online, be sure to visit the local website for Prato Piazza.
 It also provides information on public transportation options for reaching the plateau if you are not relying on a car while in the Dolomites.